Vigneshwarankanagarathinam/session4.1/README.md

 Session 4
 Assignment 1

-1. Write a Java program, to take a HDFS Path as input and display all the files and sub-directories in that HDFS path.
+1.Write a Java program, to take a HDFS Path as input and display all the files and sub-directories in that HDFS path.

 import java.io.*;
 import org.apache.hadoop.conf.Configuration;